 OWN FREE WILL, which the Chinese have since

 The Chinese had NO moral authority

 to brutally catapult, enforce and change Tibetan

 the greatest good of Tibetan society', just an

 ongoing agenda of genocide, theft and

 exploitation of Tibetan resources, and forced

 assimilation of Tibetan youth into the expansion

 of the Chinese population across Tibet.
 For the

 past 65 years of forced Chinese occupation, any

 protests, is arrested, beaten, tortured,

 No matter what they have endured, all Tibetans

 worldwide, both inside Tibet and in exile,

 retain a fierce patriotism, deep spirituality,

 unique ethnic and cultural identity, and remain

 immensely humble.
-Tibetans worldwide
+Tibetans worldwide unanimously

 and rightfully, want their homeland given back.

 and Apathy are Killers.
 Action is Needed:

-- Ladakh, India, July
+Kalachakra Mandala - Ladakh, India, July

 8th, 2014.
 A sacred Tibetan mandala is

 usually created out of colored sand and

 after completion, swept away, reflecting the

 impermanence of life.
 They are incredibly

 detailed and beautiful.